The K-Prema Internal Pipe Seal System is designed for the rehabilitation and repair of localised damage within man-entry pipelines.

 - High maximum internal pressure – 20 bar (290psi)

 - Possible dismantling and complete reusability – ecologically harmless

-K-Prema is an efficient method of sealing pipes that are damaged due to corrosion, displaced joints, tree roots and ground movement or sealing the ends of liners to prevent debris entering the gap between the liner and host pipe.
+K-Prema is an efficient method of sealing pipes that are damaged due to corrosion, displaced joints, tree roots and ground movement.

 - Simple installation – from as little as 30 minutes